opendatahub-io-contrib/ai-on-openshift/docs/demos/podman-ai-lab-to-rhoai/podman-ai-lab-to-rhoai.md

     ![Model Deployment 3](img/rhoai_model_serving_3.png)

-6. If your model deploys successfully you should see the following page.
+3. If your model deploys successfully you should see the following page.

     ![Deployed Model](img/rhoai_deployed_model.png)

-7. Test your model to make sure you can send in a request and get a response.
+4. Test your model to make sure you can send in a request and get a response.
 You can use the client code that is provided by the model service in Podman AI Lab.

       Make sure to update the URL in the cURL command to the Inference endpoint on OpenShift AI.

       ```
-      curl -k --location 'https://YOUR-OPENSHIFT-AI-INFERENCE-ENDPOINT/v1/chat/completions' --header 'Content-Type: application/json' --data '{
+      curl --location 'https://YOUR-OPENSHIFT-AI-INFERENCE-ENDPOINT/v1/chat/completions' --header 'Content-Type: application/json' --data '{
         "messages": [
           {
             "content": "You are a helpful assistant.",